 Other scam emails pretend to be from someone you know, perhaps telling you that their money has been stolen while on holiday and asking for a loan.
-Often, the way they’re written will give away the fact that they’re a hoax.
+Often, the way they’re written will give away the fact that they’re a hoax - be aware for poor quality of English, particularly bad spelling and grammar.
 If in doubt, contact the person directly by another means before opening any attachments or clicking any links.

 Emails from ‘abroad’

 Another common scam is the lottery win, the long lost inheritance or bank account transfer.
-These all play on our dreams of becoming rich.
-Again these can seem very convincing and at first you may feel amazed at winning a lottery that you had never entered, or that you will be given money from a dead relative you didn’t realise you had, or that someone will pay you handsomely if you let them transfer money into your account temporarily.
-The clue is that you’ll be asked to provide bank details to secure these tempting funds.
+These all play on our dreams of suddenly becoming rich.
+Again, these emails can seem very convincing and at first you may feel amazed at winning a lottery that you had never entered, or that you will receive money from a dead relative you didn’t realise you had, or that someone will pay you handsomely if you let them transfer money into your account temporarily.
+The giveaway clue is that you’ll be asked to provide bank details in order to secure these tempting funds.
 Remember, if an email sounds too good to be true, it almost certainly is.